 The capacity and strength of the management team (experience and expertise)

-Advisors are available to teams through the Pillsbury Institute’s Entrepreneur in Residence program.
-Teams must provide all advisors with the competition’s advisor guidelines (i.e., the “dos and dont’s”).
-Teams must also report the names of their advisors when submitting deliverables.
+Advisors are available to teams through the Pillsbury Institute’s Entrepreneur in Residence program and our list of expert professionals.
+Teams must provide all advisors with the competition’s advisor guidelines (i.e., the “Do’s and Don’ts”).

 Do’s: Activities that are Encouraged